demisto/content/Packs/Armis/Integrations/Armis/README.md

 ### armis-tag-device
 ***
-Add a tag to a Device
+Adds a tag to a device.

 #### Base Command